Westfield station (NJ Transit)

-Westfield is a NJ Transit railroad station on the Raritan Valley Line, in Westfield, Union County, New Jersey, United States.
+Westfield station is an active commuter railroad station in the town of Westfield, Union County, New Jersey.
+One of a few stations with two standing railroad depots, Westfield has the eastbound platform on South Avenue (County Route 610) at Summit Avenue and the westbound platform on North Avenue (State Route 28) at Elm Street.
+Trains at Westfield station run between High Bridge and Newark Penn Station on a regular basis, with limited trains going to New York Penn Station.
+Westfield station contains two high-level side platforms for train service along with two station depots built by the Central Railroad of New Jersey, connected via a passenger tunnel.

+Railroad service in Westfield began on January 1, 1839 with the opening of the Elizabethtown and Somerville Railroad between Elizabethport and Plainfield.

 Station layout

 The station has two high-level side platforms serving two tracks.
 The inbound platform is 623 ft long while the outbound platform is 624 ft long; both can accommodate seven cars.

 The station consists of two buildings: the main building on the north (westbound platform) side of the track houses a non-profit group, the south (eastbound platform) side of the tracks houses the ticket office and waiting area and the platform has two ticket vending machines.
 The present north building was built in 1892, while the present south building was built in 1912 by the Central Railroad of New Jersey.
 An access tunnel connects the two platforms and, like Cranford, there are historic photographs of Westfield displayed in the tunnel.